DaveMielke/NBP/b2g/ui/doc/introduction.rst

 The four-digit number within (parentheses) on the third line is the time zone's offset, in (two-digit) hours and (two-digit) minutes, from UTC (Universal Coordinated Time).
-The abbreviation EST means Eastern Standard Time in North America, which is five hours earlier (hence the minus sign) than UTC.
+The abbreviation EST means Eastern Standard Time in North America, which is five hours earlier (hence the leading minus sign) than UTC.

 The Settings Screen
 ~~~~~~~~~~~~~~~~~~~